pydemo/databuddy/README.md

 - DataBuddy facilitates data delivery from multiple relational data sources including Oracle, SQLServer, DB2, Sybase, Informix, MySQL, Infobright, MariaDB, PostgreSQL, TimesTen, and SQLite.
 - It requires minimal initial configuration and lets you manage data integration process using GUI or command line.
 - Data is moved across RDBMS borders using CSV formatted files.
+- Your data integration processes are stored as session files and can be scripted into your ETL pipelines or used in ad-hoc manner.

 ##Audience